compose-x/ecs_composex/docs/index.rst

 Supports AWS ECS Anywhere
 --------------------------------

-For entreprises, as much as for enthusiasts homelabbers out there, ECS Anywhere allows us to manage our services definitions and deployment using AWS ECS as the control plane, and on-premise hardware or VMs to run the linux containers.
+For enterprises, as much as for enthusiasts home-labbers out there, ECS Anywhere allows us to manage our services definitions and deployment using AWS ECS as the control plane, and on-premise hardware or VMs to run the linux containers.

 Adding since 0.18, you can now get ECS Compose-X to generate all the resources and configuration necessary to provision